dougrosman/saic-blockchain-fa19/docs/blockchain-2019-syllabus.md

 <a href="http://torquetorque.net/wp-content/uploads/ArtistsReThinkingTheBlockchain.pdf" target="blank">_Artists Re:Thinking the Blockchain_</a> – Ruth Catlow, Marc Garrett,
 Nathan Jones & Sam Skinner (2017)<br>
 <a href="https://medium.com/kaleidoscope-xcp/adventures-in-artistic-tokenisation-c5adb70ceed9" target="blank">_Adventures in Artistic Tokenisation_</a> – "Nathan Sonic" (2019)
+##### My to-read list (I haven't read these yet...)
+<a href="https://medium.com/s/art-of-code/poetry-isnt-dead-it-just-got-coded-f42eb1112729" target="blank">_A Poet's Case for Blockchain_</a>

-##### "In practice, we do not use the blockchain, but we would invite the reader to imagine that we do, as it makes the technical development significantly easier, without materially affecting the experience."
+#### "In practice, we do not use the blockchain, but we would invite the reader to imagine that we do, as it makes the technical development significantly easier, without materially affecting the experience."

+### Loose structure for the semester
 I. Blockchain fundamentals: this portion of the semester will emphasize "blockchain thinking," a process whereby your brain starts to automatically filter your day-to-day thoughts and interactions through a "but what if that, plus blockchain?"
 Whether it's the Internet, Big Data, The Cloud, Artificial Intelligence, or Blockchain, broad, difficult to define technologies always provide opportunities for broad (mis)understandings.
 This portion of the semester will focus more on conceptual development of blockchains.
     * past/history
     * present